Nyleeu/Nyleeu/readme.md

-# My name is Shin Tzehan
+# Hi, I'm Austin Shin!
+Enigneer in GNSS / RTK work field, with EE and CS education background:
-### I can speak native Chinese, fluent English and Japanese, learning French and German
+1) Electromagnetic measurement, 2) Trilingual of Chinese, English and Japanese, 3) Presnetly learning French and German for furture purpose.
-### Hold a dual degree in EE and CS, previous is concerntrate in electromagnetic measurement
-### Engineer and thinker, with Aspergers syndrome and at the 23rd year of life